Scalable contact center solutions drive results in healthcare

 Patient experience is key to growth—and survival

 As the new year begins, healthcare providers and others in the sector face deep uncertainty from the legislative arena and challenging spikes in demand during peak enrollment periods.
-Patient-facing service providers can count on patient experience continuing to be key to survival.
-Call center services is an area where health care leaders who want to push to the front of the pack can make strides in enhancing the patient experience.
+Patient-facing service providers can count on patient experience continuing to be key to survival. contact center services is an area where health care leaders who want to push to the front of the pack can make strides in enhancing the patient experience.

-Many healthcare industry organizations still have an old mentality of call centers as cost centers, a necessary evil to work out administrative issues.
+Many healthcare industry organizations still have an old mentality of contact centers as cost centers, a necessary evil to work out administrative issues.
 But this 20th-century mentality detracts from healthcare organizations’ potential to be leaders in patient care services.

-According to Irene Vergules, a medical call center consultant who has worked with organizations including Mercy Health and Temple University Health System, helping patients get access to front-line services is a vital part of bolstering patient engagement and satisfaction, according to an article in Patient Engagement HIT.
+According to Irene Vergules, a medical contact center consultant who has worked with organizations including Mercy Health and Temple University Health System, helping patients get access to front-line services is a vital part of bolstering patient engagement and satisfaction, according to an article in Patient Engagement HIT.

 “People need to understand that patients are still customers,” Vergules said.
 “We need to really look at what does our access look like to our providers.”